 Is it possible to MIG weld with Nitrogen?

-As a semi-inert gas, it’s entirely possible to use Nitrogen in different scenarios of MIG welding.
+As a semi-inert gas, it’s possible to use Nitrogen in different scenarios of MIG welding.
 However, the question remains to what degree you can use Nitrogen for MIG welding.

 Nitrogen can bring excellent results in MIG welding if used as a purging gas or mixed with argon while shielding.
 But as Nitrogen is not fully inert like argon, you can’t totally replace it with other gases.